Maurice Ross: Coaching career

 After this third spell in Scottish football, Ross returned to Norway, initially to play and later coach, with FK Vidar and Sola FK respectively.
 He has since managed Norwegian club Egersunds IK, and Faroese clubs TB/FC Suðuroy/Royn and Víkingur.

 On 24 January 2019, Ross re-joined Motherwell in a youth coaching capacity.
 Ross left Motherwell after the appointment of Graham Alexander as their manager.

 Ross was appointed assistant manager of Notts County in March 2021.
 However, he spent only two months at the club, resigning from his post in May 2021 after making a racist remark about Dutch Notts County winger, Enzio Boldewijn.
 Ross made a full public apology for making the "clumsy, insensitive analogy".

 In November 2021 Ross became the manager of Scottish League Two club Cowdenbeath.
 Despite signing several new players for the struggling Blue Brazil, the club ultimately finished bottom of League Two.
 The club was then relegated after a comfortable play-off defeat over two legs to Lowland League champions Bonnyrigg Rose.
 Ross opted to remain in charge at Central Park for the club's maiden Lowland League campaign, which got off to a horror start with the club earning just one point from its first five matches.
 Going into mid-August, pressure grew on Ross after the club's third loss against a youth team in just six games, a 3-0 Challenge Cup defeat to Kilmarnock B.

+On 31 December 2023, he became assistant head coach to Charlie Adam at EFL League One side Fleetwood Town.